openstack/kayobe/doc/source/configuration/reference/network.rst

     ``table`` is the routing table ID.
 ``physical_network``
     Name of the physical network on which this network exists.
 This aligns with the physical network concept in neutron.
+This may be used to customise the Neutron physical network name used for an external network.
+This attribute should be set for all external networks or none.
 ``libvirt_network_name``
     A name to give to a Libvirt network representing this network on the seed hypervisor.